 2mm holes were selected (because that’s the smallest dril bit l had that didn’t break).
 I placed 2 holes in each of the shorter sections, 3 in the longer.
 At this stage, I didn’t drill into the connecting pieces (tees and elbows) because they cost money!

-It all came together over a day and a bit.
-Not because it was difficult, but because I wanted to fiddle wit the design before returning to the original one.
+It all came together over an hour or so.
+Not because it was difficult, but it took a while because I was fiddling with the design as I went along.